pierce403/hackfables/README.md

 # Hackfables

-Short parables for software engineers, published as a book-like site via Antora and exportable to HTML, PDF, and EPUB.
+Short parables for hackers, published as a book-like site via Antora and exportable to HTML, PDF, and EPUB.

 ## Prerequisites